-We identified seven randomized clinical trials (568 patients enrolled), all rated fairquality, that directly compared the efficacy of long-acting opioids to short-acting opioids in patients with chronic pain of non-cancer origin (Table 1.4).
-Three studies compared long-acting oxycodone to short-acting oxycodone.^{45, 47, 50} One of these studies47 re-randomized patients who had enrolled in a previous trial.50 Two studies evaluated long-acting dihydrocodeine,^{46, 49} one evaluated long-acting codeine,44 and one evaluated long-acting morphine.48 Study designs, patient populations, and outcomes assessed varied between studies (Evidence Table 1.2).
+We identified seven randomized clinical trials (568 patients enrolled), all rated fairquality, which directly compared the efficacy of long-acting opioids to short-acting opioids in patients with chronic pain of non-cancer origin (Table 1.4).
+Three studies compared long-acting oxycodone to short-acting oxycodone.^{55, 57, 60} One of these studies57 re-randomized patients who had enrolled in a previous trial.60 Two studies evaluated long-acting dihydrocodeine,^{56, 59} one evaluated long-acting codeine,54 and one evaluated long-acting morphine.58 Study designs, patient populations, and outcomes assessed varied between studies (Evidence Table 1.2).

 These trials showed no consistent trends demonstrating significant differences in efficacy between long-acting opioids as a class and short-acting opioids (Table 1.4).
-Three studies that found differences in efficacy favoring long-acting morphine,48 long-acting dihydrocodeine,49 and long-acting codeine44 had features that might invalidate these results.
-In the trials of long-acting arm were higher than the average daily doses given in the short-acting group.
-In the other study,49 significant differences in pain relief were only seen when the long-acting dihydrocodeine group was compared to itself at different points in time, but no significant differences were found when the long-acting opioid was compared directly to the short-acting opioid.
-Functional outcomes were inconsistently examined or used heterogeneous measurement scales.
+Three studies that found differences in efficacy favoring long-acting morphine,58 long-acting dihydrocodeine,59 and long-acting codeine54 had features that might invalidate these results.
+In the trials of long-acting morphine58 and long-acting codeine,54 the average daily doses of opioid in the long-acting arm were higher than the average daily doses given in the short-acting group.
+In the other study,59 significant differences in pain relief were only seen within the long-acting dihydrocodeine group when compared to baseline ratings, but no significant differences were found when results for the long-acting opioid arm were compared directly to the short-acting opioid arm.
+In all trials, functional outcomes were inconsistently examined or measured with heterogeneous scales.
 Other important outcomes such as improved compliance or more consistent pain control were not examined.

-A subgroup of three trials of 281 enrolled patients evaluated roughly equivalent doses of long- and short-acting oxycodone and appeared to be the most homogeneous of this group of trials.^{45, 47, 50} One of these trials47 investigated a re-randomized population of patients studied in a previous trial50 but used a different intervention protocol.
+A subgroup of three trials of 281 enrolled patients evaluated roughly equivalent doses of long- and short-acting oxycodone and appeared to be the most homogeneous of this group of trials.^{55, 57, 60} One of these trials57 investigated a re-randomized population of patients studied in a previous trial60 but used a different intervention protocol.
 These three trials found no significant differences in efficacy (pain relief) between long and short-acting oxycodone.
-With regard to functional outcomes, one of these trials45 reported improved sleep quality with long-acting oxycodone, but baseline sleep scores were significantly better in patients randomized to this intervention, which could invalidate this finding.
+With regard to functional outcomes, one of these trials55 reported improved sleep quality with long-acting oxycodone, but baseline sleep scores were significantly better in patients randomized to this intervention, which could invalidate this finding.